Impact Report FY 2022

 RTC awarded a combined $300,000+ to 25 local and national organizations through our 2022 Trail Grants Program to build organizational capacity and develop inclusive and equitable trail programming to engage residents in underrepresented and under-resourced communities.
 These awards were specifically geared toward projects designed to remove barriers to trail use, through programming and community-led initiatives, for low-income youth, women and Communities of Color.

-Trail use has reached record highs in the past few years, and in FY 2022, we sought to bring more trails to more people—and ensure everyone in America has access to safe, convenient trails to be active, reset and connect with friends and family.
+Trail use has reached record highs in the past few years, and in fiscal year (FY) 2022, we sought to connect more people with trails—and ensure everyone in America has safe, convenient access where they live so they can walk, bike and be active outside.

 #TrailMoments With Chelsea Murphy

 She Colors Nature blogger Chelsea Murphy is a self-proclaimed “adventure mom” who loves getting outside.
 After moving to her husband’s hometown, she started hiking to connect to the community and noticed a lack of diversity in the outdoors.
 Now, she is committed to building a more inclusive and equitable outdoor experience.
 Learn more about her efforts and what’s driving her vision.

 #TrailMoments With Victoria Yuen